Continuing from Chapter Ten

 At times, however, those of the real world also learn there is joy even through trials and sorrows, as Jessi experience at the dawning of another year.

 "My little bullet head," Jessi whispered as she straightened Jenny's Strawberry Shortcake head covering, as she lay there in the coffin.

-"No my little friend, no one knows that name for you but me," Jessi continued, a tear rolling down her cheek.
+"No, my little friend, no one knows that name for you, but for me," Jessi continued, a tear rolling down her cheek.
 "It will always be our secret."

-"She was so excited, expecting to go home finally," Jessi whispered to Carol, "After her long stay in the hospital, but then that cancer thing overlooking resurfacing… Oh-o," Jessi sobbed.
+"She was so excited, expecting to go home finally," Jessi whispered to Carol, "After her long stay in the hospital, but then that cancer resurfaced… Oh-o," Jessi sobbed.

 "I know how you so miss her," Carol returned, tears also running down her face, an arm around Jessi's shoulder, "So do I. But, she is well now – very well – we got to remember that; better than we are.
 And she is home, probably sitting on her Savior's lap, right there with your friend Timothy.
 Let that give us comfort."